json-schema-org/blog/pages/posts/remote-case-study.md

 Using JSON Schema as the SSoT (Single Source of Truth) unlocked a lot of potential.
 "JSON Schemas were the first step to solving data validation and form generation problems across all levels at Remote," explains Sandrina.

 Once you start with JSON Schema, it's not uncommon to discover multiple uses.
 Remote creates JSON Schemas on the server and uses them to validate API payloads, run periodic validation reports (based on legal requirements), and auto-complete in code.
-Additionally, the client consumes these schemas to generate visual representations such as forms and tables..
+Additionally, the client consumes these schemas to generate visual representations such as forms and tables.

 Armed with the SSoT, Remote sees reduced time to create and maintain forms, but also a measurable reduction in support tickets related to inconsistent data and incorrect validation.
 Most importantly for Remote, they also reduced the time to onboard new international employees and contractors.
 While other improvements were made at the same time as integrating JSON Schema, they were confident JSON Schema was pivotal.

 ## Key Impact Results